syedmusaali359/Gitlab/README.md

 1- Go to "User Settings" > "Change password" and follow the prompts to set a new password.

-## Step 9: Change the Root Password

-For enhanced security, consider configuring SSL/TLS (HTTPS) for your GitLab instance using a valid SSL certificate.
-You can use Let's Encrypt or a commercial certificate for this purpose.

 ## Conclusion:
 Congratulations!
 You've successfully installed GitLab on your Ubuntu EC2 instance.
 With GitLab, you can now efficiently manage your repositories and collaborate with your team, streamlining your development processes.